 What lacks throughout is any apparent connection to, or experience with, the sensory or tactile act of preparing food: This is a cookbook written by someone who has never cooked a meal in his life.

 As such, the book can be read as a cautioinary tale about systems overreach and the limits of the technocratic ideal.

 Kanda was a missle systems specialist at the height of the cold war.
 His job, presumably, was to daily compound the probability of nuclear armageddon, factoring in the inevitability of human error, the possibility of human depravity, and the certainty of interpersonal deceptiveness.
-The only way to live with that much irrational stress was to built systems to frustrate it out of existence; systems to bleach the mysteries of human intuition from any decision making process, that it may be made to yield to the cold glare of reason.
+The only way to live with that much irrational stress was to build systems to frustrate it out of existence; systems designed to bleach the mysteries of human intuition from any decision making process, that it might be made to yield to the cold glare of reason.

 Kanda’s armageddon was at once more fiery and more palpable than the creeping anomie that defines ours.
 Kanda’s world was one of missiles exploding and a rain of fire cascading down upon Don McLean’s utopia .
 His solution was to create systems of social endeavor wherein all human activity could be programmed with the precision of a machine.